design-code-app/DesignFilesFromCode/README.md

 Some screens in design files are not generated perfectly, please refer to: https://www.ios2sketch.com/docs/limitations

-Please use these files under the terms of their licenses.
+Please use these files under the terms of their app's licenses.

 1. **Bread Wallet**